 Where only copies of historical documents exist, historians have a technique known as Textual Analysis that can be used to assess how accurate a document is relative to the (lost) original documents.
 When Textual Analysis is applied to the gospel manuscripts that have survived to this day, what has been found is that these manuscripts are very close in content to each other.

-There are mistakes and variances - but they are generally very small and look like human error - rather than deliberate alteration.
+There are a few mistakes and variances - but they are generally very small and look like human error - rather than deliberate alteration.

-(For more on Textual Analysis [aka Textual Criticism], go to http://en.wikipedia.org/wiki/Textual_criticism)
+(For more on Textual Analysis [aka Textual Criticism], go to http://en.wikipedia.org/wiki/Textual\criticism)

-Why would this be?
+Why would there be so few variances?
 A simple answer is that the people producing these Gospels were devout Christians.
 As a devout Christian, you would see that it was of great importance that you copied "The Word of God" as accurately as you possibly could.
-To not do so would be to be failing the God you believed in.
+To not do so would be to be failing the God in whom you believed.
 Looked at in this way, it is clear that there would be a great motivation amongst the gospel scribes and monks not to make mistakes in the texts they were copying.